 We can help you understand what factors play a role in determining your pain and suffering damages, and how insurance companies come up with what they believe is a fair total for these non-economic losses.
 We offer free initial consultations, where we can discuss your case in more detail.
-Call 713-850-8600 for your free consultation.
+Call (713) 850-8600 for your free case evaluation.

 How Much Is My Case Worth?

 This is often one of the first questions we hear from our clients.
 Unfortunately, there is no way to know for sure.
 This is because every car accident case is different, and the payout depends on: